-Forgetting your audience and creating a logo with unclear intentions is another newbie error.
-Logos aren’t there to look pretty; we design them so they emotionally connect and instantly engage our audience’s attention.
+Another newbie error is forgetting your audience and creating a logo with unclear intentions.
+Logos aren’t there to look pretty; we design them, so they emotionally connect and instantly engage our audience’s attention.

 And we must do as people form an opinion on your website within 50 milliseconds (0.05 seconds) of landing, and the first visual they see is your logo.
-If you don’t in-fuse it with design elements that your audience subconsciously expects to see, viewers won’t hesitate in pressing the back button.
+If you don’t in-fuse it with design elements your audience subconsciously expects to see, and viewers won’t hesitate to press the back button.

 The visual intention is the message you want your logo to convey; it also relays your brand’s values and purpose and creates the emotional link required to engage your audience.
 This is where designing with your audience in mind comes into play.

 For example, if you’re a fitness brand, your logo would send a message of vitality and movement.
-If you used blue as your primary color and a formal font, this message would be lost.
+This message would be lost if you used blue as your primary color and a formal font.
 However, they’d work perfectly for a financial institution.